sendgrid/python-http-client/README.md

 ## Roadmap

-If you are intersted in the future direction of this project, please take a look at our [milestones](https://github.com/sendgrid/python-http-client/milestones).
+If you are interested in the future direction of this project, please take a look at our [milestones](https://github.com/sendgrid/python-http-client/milestones).
 We would love to hear your feedback.

 ## How to Contribute